Jed Johnson Associates32 Sixth Ave., nr. Walker St., 20th fl.; 212-707-8989; jedjohnson.com

-This firm focuses on creating modern American spaces, furniture, and fixtures.
-It works with each client to craft carefully detailed site-specific interiors.
+This firm focuses on providing modern American spaces, furniture, and fixtures.
 Projects range from small downtown apartments to large Miami estates, all with an airy, light, and open feel.

 Julie Hillman Design1063 Madison Ave., nr.
 81st St., third fl.; 212-396-2071; juliehillman.com

 Hillman urges her clients to show off their furniture collections, and she happily works with different budgets to create personalized environments.
 She favors furnishings by designers Maria Pergay and Jean Royère, set against clean interiors.

 Katie Ridder136 Madison Ave., nr.
 31st St., 11th fl.; 212-779-9080; katieridder.com

 Ridder goes for the wow factor, be it through an unusual texture (leather tiles as wall treatments) or color (bright lacquered floors).
 After a trip to Berlin, she began to draw inspiration from Karl Friedrich Schinkel, using his blue and white stripes to amp up corner banquettes.

 Kelly Behun Studio1 Central Park W., nr.
 61st St., Ste.
 52B; 212-581-1999; kellybehun.com